 While a model might look like a flowchart, it's not.
 It's more like a road map, and the user journeys Eggplant AI follows during a test run are defined on the fly.
 Eggplant AI algorithms select the best actions to run.
 This flexibility makes it easier to test dynamically generated content.

 You connect Eggplant AI with Eggplant Functional to automate test runs.
 Eggplant AI uses your model to generate the top-level flow of a user journey.
 You can translate that flow into executable steps in Eggplant Functional using short scripts called snippets.
 With snippets, you can build a library of actions to test an entire application, not just one given scenario.

 You can set up your system so that when you run an Eggplant AI model, associated Eggplant Functional snippets execute as their related actions run in the model.
 You define the connections between actions and snippets.

 Note that you must install the Eggplant AI Agent to integrate with Eggplant Functional.

 Integration with Eggplant Performance

 You configure Eggplant AI with the Eggplant Performance Test Controller to automate performance tests.
 Eggplant AI uses Eggplant Performance and Eggplant's very own hosted platform to carry out the performance testing behind the scenes.
-This integration involves setting up of engines for parallel execution and the systems to run the tests on SUTs, however you as a user don't need to manually configure the systems.
+This integration involves setting up of engines for parallel execution and the systems to run the tests on SUTs; however, you as a user don't need to manually configure the systems.
 Running load tests in Eggplant AI is extremely simple, which means you can run it without any technical knowledge or prior coding experience.
-For more information on performance testing using Eggplant AI, see Using Performance Tests.
+For more information on performance testing using Eggplant AI, see Running Performance Tests.